coding-blocks/DigitalOceanApp/README.md

 The library provides easy to use Java methods to make API calls to DigitalOcean.

 The Android App lets people sign in with their Digital Ocean account.
-Once signed in, you can see your droplets, and their status.
+Once signed in, you can see your droplets and their status.
 It has features such as -
  - powering off / rebooting your droplet
  - turning backups on/off
- - taking snapshot of droplet
+ - taking a snapshot of the droplet
  - resizing droplet
  - creating a droplet